The Old Rectory is a Family run Guest House offering a warm Yorkshire Welcome!

 We are a short distance from The Cleveland Way and the North Yorks Moors cycle routes and walks.
 We can especially cater for Walkers, Climbers, and Cyclists, we provide drying facilities and storage for wet/dirty clothing and equipment, and can offer secure storage for bicycles.

-We have a Guest Lounge (see below) with a real open log fire for all our guests to enjoy.
+We also provide information on local walks, tourist attractions, local events, and a timetable for the race meetings at Thirsk and Ripon racecourses.We have a guest lounge with a real open log fire for all our guests to enjoy.
 A place where you can relax after an exhilarating day out in the countryside, or to plan your next days excursions.